ToshioCP/Gtk4-tutorial/src/sec25.src.md

 But if it is NULL, the interpreter won't be called.
 - 18: Initializes lexical analyzer.
 - 19: Calls parser.
-Parser analyzes the program codes syntactically and generate a tree structured data.
+Parser analyzes the program codes syntactically and generates a tree structured data.
 - 20-22: If the parser successfully parsed, it calls `run` (runtime routine).
 - 23: finalizes the lexical analyzer.
 - 25: frees `contents`.
 - 26: Adds the drawing area widget to the queue to draw.
 - 27: The interpreter program has finished so `busy` is now changed to FALSE.
-- 29-34: A handler of "resized" signal.
+- 30-37: A "resized" signal handler.
-If `surface` isn't NULL, it destroys the old surface.
+If the `surface` isn't NULL, it is destroyed.
-Then it creates a new surface.
+A new surface is created.
 Its size is the same as the surface of the GtkDrawingArea instance.
+Run\_cb is called to redraw the shape on the drawing area.

 Other part of `turtleapplication.c` is almost same as the codes of `colorapplication.c` in the previous section.
 The codes of `turtleapplication.c` is in the [turtle directory](turtle).